 The event was the 2003 Black & White Diamond Concert, held at the Aladdin Shrine Temple in Columbus, OH.

-Since this was a formal affair, you were expected to attend in a black tux or dress (most ladies wore a combination of white, silver and black).
+Since this was a formal affair, we were expected to attend in a black tuxedo or dress (most ladies wore a combination of white, silver and black).

 I took my time at the tuxedo rental shop, carefully selecting the best tux, tie and cummerbund for the affair; the whole time, listening to her constant reminder, “She’s not going to see you in the audience!”